SYNGAP1-related intellectual disability: Treatment

-There is currently no cure or causative treatment.
-Epilepsy may be controlled by the use of one or more anti-epileptic drugs, Vagus nerve stimulation, or the ketogenic diet in some cases.
+There is currently no cure or definitive treatment.
+Epilepsy may be controlled by the use of one or more anti-epileptic drugs, vagus nerve stimulation, or the ketogenic diet in some cases.
 Approximately half of patients have seizures that are pharmacoresistant.
 Patients with significant feeding issues may require the use of a gastrostomy tube.
-Communication may be supported with the use of an Augmentative and Alternative Communication device.
-Patients with significant mobility or gait issues may require the use of wheelchairs, adaptive strollers or Ankle Foot Orthoses.
+Communication may be supported with the use of an augmentative and alternative communication device.
+Patients with significant mobility or gait issues may require the use of wheelchairs, adaptive strollers or ankle-foot orthoses.